03 Feb Budapest in 2 days

 If you are not the person that likes walking in parks don’t worry take a walk in the opposite direction of the park and you’ll find yourself in the streets with several embassies and other historical buildings.

 In the evening we decided to take a boat ride in Danube River, but to get there from our hotel we had to take the famous Budapest railway.
 What is famous about it?
-Well this is the the oldest underground railway system in Europe, at least the Line 1 is.
+Well this is the the oldest underground railway system in Europe, well the Line 1 at least.
 It was built in 1896, and in 2002 it become a World Heritage Site.
-Take the Line 1 ride and travel through time, enjoy old railway stations preserved to perfection.
+Take the Line 1 ride and go back in time, through old railway stations preserved to perfection.

 On the Danube river bank you can see a lot of boats offering the courses in different price ranges differing from cruises with full dinner, drinks or just the ride.
 Find the arrangement that suits you best and enjoy the city lights and beautiful Hungarian Parliament building.
 Unfortunately this time in Budapest we didn’t visit the building but reason more to return to this fairytale city.